-Laying off an employee means temporary interruption of working and payment of salary by the employer.
+During lay-off, working and payment of salary are interrupted temporarily at the employer’s initiative.
 The employment contract and employment relationship remain in force during the lay-off.
 Lay-off may be valid indefinitely or for a fixed term, and it may be partial, in which case it means a shortened working week or working day.

 According to the Employment Contracts Act, the employer is entitled to lay off an employee on two grounds:

 1) The employer can lay off an employee due to temporary diminishing of work, in which case the lay-off may last for a maximum of 90 days.